GershM/deploy.nvim/README.md

 <h1 align="center">(Neo)vim remote deployment Plugin</h1>

 # Info
-- This is Plugin for nvim to upload local project to remote server.
+- This is Plugin for nvim to upload the local projects to the remote server.
-- curenly, only rsync upload is suported.
+- currently, only rsync upload is supported.

 1. [Installation](#installation)
 1. [Basic usage](#basic-usage)